Solar panels are an increasingly popular solution for UK homes – largely because of how much money they can save you on your energy bills.

 Storage capacity

 So what about storage capacity?
 This reflects how much energy your solar battery can store.
 Storage capacity is important because the larger the capacity, the more energy the battery can store – and the more your home has to draw on when solar production is down.
-Another key metric, meanwhile – Depth of Discharge (DoD), or usable capacity – refers to the percentage of your solar battery’s storage space you’ll actually be able to use
+Another key metric, meanwhile – Depth of Discharge (DoD), or usable capacity – refers to the percentage of your solar battery’s storage space you’ll actually be able to use.

 For example:

-• Li-ion’s DoD comes in at 90%
+• Li-ion’s DoD comes in at 90 per cent; and

-• Lead-acid’s DoD is only 50%
+• Lead-acid’s DoD is only 50 per cent

 AttributesLead-acid batteryLithium-ion battery